spianmo/MultiPose-MiniProgram/src/pose-detection/blazepose_mediapipe/README.md

 about the structure of the returned `poses`.

 ## Performance
-To quantify the inference speed of MoveNet, the model was benchmarked across multiple devices.
+To quantify the inference speed of BlazePose, the model was benchmarked across multiple devices.
 The model latency (expressed in FPS) was measured on GPU with WebGL, as well as WebAssembly (WASM), which is the typical backend for devices with lower-end or no GPUs.